 Select Delete resource group.

 Enter the resource group name.
 Then select Delete.

-In this automated machine learning tutorial, you used Azure Machine Learning studio to create and deploy a classification model.
+In this automated machine learning tutorial, you used Azure Machine Learning's automated ML interface to create and deploy a classification model.
 See these articles for more information and next steps: